 When the sole barrier to the client's participation in a work activity listed in Section 24.5 is the need for vision and/or dental services, a referral may be made.
-Once the referral is made, it is valid for one year whether or not the client remains eligible for WV WORKS.
+Once the referral is made, services continue whether or not the client remains eligible for WV WORKS.

 OMCFH has signed agreements with service sites which detail the allowable services, reimbursements, scope of services, etc. In addition, OMCFH will provide a list of all providers to the appropriate county.
-The client may choose his own provider from this list and must make his own appointments.
+The client may choose his own provider from this list.
+Distribution of copies of the form in a timely manners is crucial.

 There is a maximum lifetime limit on the payment for these services.
 This limit is monitored by OFMCH.
 Closure of the vision and/or dental services case by OFMCH occurs when services are completed or the maximum allowable benefits are reached.
-An appropriate notice is sent to the local office for filing in the case record.